Ian Clarkson: Life after football

 Clarkson qualified as a coach and coach educator, and worked for Birmingham City's Football in the Community programme.
 During the later years of his playing career he was keen to get involved in media work; from 2002 he was employed as a football reporter and journalist by the Birmingham Post and Sunday Mercury newspapers and by the Professional Footballers' Association (PFA)'s website.
 In 2006, he was appointed to manage a scheme designed to involve young people in sport and physical activity, as part of a wider programme of regeneration of the deprived areas of North Solihull.

 Clarkson now works as a PE Teacher at Repton Prep School in Derbyshire, where he has been based since 2010.

+Personal life

+Clarkson's nephew is the Sheffield United midfielder Callum O'Hare.